HackUTD-X-2023/project/README.md

 ## Future Plans

-We aim to improve functionality by adding functionality to suggest houses near a specific zip code for a particular customer
+We aim to improve functionality by adding functionality to suggest houses near a specific zip code for a particular customer.